Want to be a media dietitian? Working in the media as a registered dietitian nutritionist (RDN) is a ton of fun, plus it can

 5. Realize the importance of smaller publications.
 When I was in grad school, I had a column in two tiny Illinois newspapers.
 I was working any angle I could to establish my credibility as an author.
 Smaller publications can help you build a media presence, guiding you to those larger publications.
 Industry titles, such as Today's Dietitian, RDLounge.com, the Stone Soup blog from Food & Nutrition Magazine, and even DPG newsletters, can help you build your portfolio, too.
 Try these 10 strategies to become a successful freelance writer.

 6. Be prepared.
 These days, it's as likely to be invited to take part in a virtual interview via radio or podcast as it is to be asked appear in person at a broadcast station.
 It helps to have a few pieces of basic equipment on hand to help these go as seamlessly as possible.
 When I'm doing an audio interview or hosting a webinar via my laptop, I use headphones that I can speak into for crisp sound.
 I also have a microphone that attaches to my iPhone or tablet and increases audio quality.
 When I use this, I attach an adapter to my phone so I can simultaneously plug in the microphone and charge my phone.
+I usually use this microphone and adapter for Facebook Lives, too.
 No equipment?
 Then use the advice I received when I did my very first radio interview!
 Use a landline for the interview, or lock yourself in a bathroom (the acoustics are great!) with your cell phone.

 7. Sell yourself!
 Make your media presence super obvious to anyone who might possibly want to work with you.
 Have business cards at the ready to hand out at events (I keep mine in a cute little carrying case), include your title, blog, and social links in your e-mail signature, and have a media kit at the ready.

 Want more tips?
 Here are a couple of interviews about my media background: